 The Circular Plastics Australia joint venture is building a second PET plastic recycling facility in Melbourne’s west which is scheduled to be operational in 2023.
 Combined, the two sites will have the capacity to recycle the equivalent of around two billion PET beverage bottles annually.

 Energising resource recovery: the Australian opportunity

 Australia’s recycling and resource recovery sector is undergoing considerable change.
 With this change comes opportunity – measured in economic, employment and emissions benefits.
-As explored in this report, the resource and energy recovery sectors could drive as much as $7.8 billion in new investment in Australia over the next few years.Read more
+As explored in this report, the resource and energy recovery sectors could drive as much as $7.8 billion in new investment in Australia by the mid 2020s.Read more